statinbower3/Medibank-Coding-Challenge/README.md

 echo "Enter directory path:"
 read dir_path

-#For loop scans through every text file in the directory and gives out the o/p in decending order
+#For loop scans through every text file in the directory and gives out the o/p in decending order with words with atleast two occurrences

 for file in $(find $dir_path -type f -name "*.txt")